What is the Register of Registrable Controllers (RORC)?

 Help Resources

-Please click here to access the help resources available to guide companies, foreign companies and LLPs to comply with the requirement.
+Please click here to access the help resources to guide companies, foreign companies and Limited Liability Partnerships to comply with the requirements.